Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Types of Suspension Springs

-Following are the five different types of Suspension springs used in automobile vehicles:
+Following are the five different types of Suspension springs:

 #1 Leaf Spring

-Leaf spring consists of a number of leaves, made of steel plates, of increasing lengths from the centre.
-All the leaves are clamped by a centre bolt at the centre and side almost at the sides so that the leaves are in position.
+Leaf spring consists of some leaves, made of steel plates, of increasing lengths from the center.
+All the leaves are clamped by a center bolt at the center and side almost at the sides so that the leaves are in position.

 Types of suspension spring: Leaf spring

-The main leaf is the longer one having bent ends, called the spring eyes.
+The main leaf is the longer one that has bent ends and is called the spring eyes.
 The spring eye is connected to the frame by a shackle.
-The centre portion of the spring is connected to the front axle by U-bolt.
+The center portion of the spring is connected to the front axle by a U-bolt.

 Following are the different types of leaf springs.